ebi-pf-team/interproscan-docs/docs/ScanNucleicAcidSeqs.rst

 Improving performance
 ~~~~~~~~~~~~~~~~~~~~~

-InterProScan does not select the best ORF from the getorf output,
+InterProScan does not select one best ORF from the getorf output,
-instead it takes the ORFs generated and inputs them for analysis (see
+instead it takes the ORFs generated and select N longest ORFs and inputs
+them for analysis.
+The number selected depends on the
-also the binary.getorf.parser.filtersize property mentioned below).
+binary.getorf.parser.filtersize property mentioned below.
+The default is 8.
 This
 means analysing nucleotide sequences can take much longer than analysing
 protein sequences.

 To improve InterProScan performance while running large nucleotide input
-files (> 1,000 sequences) you can:
+files (> 10,000 sequences) you can:

 1. First use an external program to translate your input.
 This is the
    best approach.
 There are various options, one of which is